 do every day is to enlarge my little port, gaze at the horizon calmly, and lead my seaward life pleasantly,

 Tyre is an ancient Phoenician city in today¡¯s Lebanon.
 A king of Tyre had a daughter, Dido, and a son, Pygmalion

 in the 9th century BC.
 Dido married her uncle.
 Even though the king named Dido and Pygmalion his joint-heirs, upon

 his death the people of Tyre chose Pygmalion alone as their ruler.
 The ruthless, greedy brother killed Dido¡¯s husband

 in hopes of taking his wealth.
 To save her life and fortune, Dido led her attendants and followers and set sail

-for a new land.
-Eventually they arrived on the coast of North Africa.
+for new land.
+Eventually, they arrived on the coast of North Africa.
 There, Dido tried to buy land from the local

 king to establish a new homeland.
 They bargained that she would obtain only as much land as she could enclose by